rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/competition.md

 The thresholds will be determined by the actual times on the first day of competition.

-## Event 2: Maze Explorer [400 points max]
+## Event 2: Maze Explorer [500 points max]

+**Level 1**

 From the starting position, explore the maze and make a map of the environment.
 Then return to the start location/pose.

 For partial credit:
-- You may choose to use botgui for manual exploration of the map via right-clicking (using A* algorithm), but note that this will not earn you points for autonomous navigation.
+- You may choose to use botgui for manual exploration of the map via right-clicking (using A* algorithm), but note that this will result in a deduction.
 - Alternatively, you can operate the bot manually (tele-op) to construct the map.
 In this case, points will be awarded based on the map's quality.

+**Level 2: Cone Challenge**

-**Cone challenge:** If you choose to, we will place 3 randomly colored cones (no duplicates) in the maze.
+You will map the environment as in Level 1, with the addition that we will place 3 randomly colored cones (no duplicates) in the maze.
 After mapping the environment, you will navigate to the cones in rainbow order (red first) before returning to the start.

-Points:
+**Level 3: Hey, you.
+You're finally awake**

+You will map the environment as in Level 1.
+You will tell us when you've mapped the environment.
+After that, an instructor will take the robot out and put it back in at a random location.
+Your bot will then "wake up" and complete the Cone Challenge as in Level 2.
+The stopping and starting of your bot between the initial mapping and the re-localization after moving your bot can be done manually, but the actions of your bot inside the maze must be autonomous.
+Click-to-drive and teleop are not available for this level.

+You are allowed and encouraged to save your map and the cone locations, so you can use a cone to initialize your particles then use the walls to refine your particles in localization-only mode.

+**Time Limit:** 10 minutes

+### Points

 - [+200, +150, +100, +50] points for returning to start pose with error limit:
     - 200 points: < (3 cm, 3 cm, 15°)
     - 150 points: < (5 cm, 5 cm, 15°)
     - 100 points: < (10 cm, 10 cm, 30°)
     - 50 points: < (20 cm, 20 cm, 45°)
 - [+100, +50, +25] for map quality [Excellent, Good, OK] regardless of finishing
-- +100 points for completing the cone challenge
+- +100 points for completing the cone challenge (Levels 2 and 3)
+- +100 points for completing the task from an unknown initial location (Level 3)
-- 25% deduction for using your A* path planner but using click to drive instead of full autonomy
+- 25% deduction for using your A* path planner but using click to drive instead of full autonomy (Levels 1 and 2 only)
-- 50% deduction for using teleop
+- 50% deduction for using teleop (Levels 1 and 2 only)

 ## Event 3: Warehouse [600 points max]